Check engine message on Fiat: what does it mean?

 What does the message “Have engine checked” mean on Fiat?

-The message “Have engine checked” on Fiat generally refers to an alert related to the engine or anti-pollution system: it indicates that a fault has been detected and is most often accompanied by the orange engine light on the dashboard.
+The message “Have engine checked” on Fiat generally corresponds to an alert related to the engine or anti-pollution system: it indicates a fault has been detected and is often accompanied by the orange engine warning light on the dashboard.

 "Have engine checked" without power loss

-When the message “Have engine checked” appears on your Fiat without power loss, it means a fault has been detected but is not considered critical in the short term.
+When the message “Have engine checked” appears on your Fiat without power loss, it means a fault has been detected, but it is not considered critical in the short term.

-The engine operates normally without performance limitations, but an issue is recorded (faulty sensor, early clogging of the EGR valve, lambda sensor, etc.).
+The engine operates normally, without performance limitations, but an issue is recorded (faulty sensor, early EGR valve clogging, lambda sensor, etc.).

-You can continue driving without noticeable symptoms; however, a proper check-up can help prevent the problem from worsening.
+You can continue driving without noticeable symptoms; however, a proper check can prevent the problem from worsening.

 "Have engine checked" with power loss

-When the message “Have engine checked” appears with power loss, the ECU detects a malfunction and activates a protection mode called limp mode.
+When the message “Have engine checked” appears with power loss, the ECU detects a malfunction and activates a protective mode called limp mode.

-This situation indicates a real fault is present and requires a quick diagnosis to identify its origin.
+This situation indicates a real fault is present and requires a quick diagnosis to identify its cause.

 Common causes of the message “Have engine checked” on Fiat